Handexsw/WartexStore/README.md

 2. Set up the database:
    - Import the provided SQL file (`database.sql`) into your MySQL server.
-   - Configure database credentials in the `config.php` file.
+   - Locate database connection settings in the project files (e.g., `/system/...` or similar) and update them with your MySQL credentials.

 3. Set up Element API:
    - Register your app on [elemsocial.com](https://elemsocial.com).